talmeym/regurgitator-core-xml/README.md

 | ``value`` | value provided explicitly | ``arg1=this,arg2=that`` |
 | ``file`` | value loaded from a file | ``classpath:/query-param.txt`` |

+regurgitator can be configured to return as many responses as is desired, but that may be incompatible with certain single response useages, such as over [http](https://github.com/talmeym/regurgitator-extensions-web#regurgitator-extensions-web).